 Andrew has been working as a consultant for nearly 20 years, providing trainings and customized programs for improving employee engagement, driving innovation, and inclusion.
 His 25 years as an arts administrator has informed his style of leadership training, using the skills from non-profit management in multiple fields.
 He worked extensively for Microsoft, Apple Computers, Cisco, and Salesforce (as well as many others) creating customer engagement programs and messaging for marketing events.
-Andrew also serves on two non-profit boards, including one Business Improvement Area (BIA) providing leadership and services for the University District community in Seattle.
+Andrew also serves on multiple nonprofit boards and civic engagement groups and is a local Arts Commissioner with city government.

 - Founding Artistic Director (1992-2017) of Jet City Improv, a non-profit theater in Seattle providing performances, educational programming, and outreach to underserved communities.
 Developed and produced more than 25 world premiere performances including “Austen Translation,” “The Lost Folio” and “Upside Downton.”

 - Instructor and Director at the University of Northern Colorado, providing training and methods for new ensemble theater work, as well as developing and directing “Six Degrees” using audience input and interviews to create a community based play.